fcdoc/doc/en/flashduty/mixin/alert_integration/prometheus.md

 - You must have permission to modify the AlertManager configuration file.
 - Supported Version

+## Step 1: Configure Alertmanager

+This article is compatible with **Alertmanager 0.16.0 and above** versions.

 ## Operation Steps

-This article is applicable to **Alertmanager 0.16.0 and above** versions.

-## Use Proprietary Integration

 ### In Flashduty:

-You can obtain an integration push address through the following two methods; choose either one.
+You can obtain an integration push address through the following two methods, either one is sufficient.

-#### Use Shared Integration
+#### Use Proprietary Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

     1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
-    2. Select the **Integrate Data** tab, click **Add an Integration**, and enter the Add Integration page
+    2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Select the **Prometheus** integration, click **Save**, and a card will be generated.
+    3. Select **Prometheus** integration, click **Save**, and generate a card.
     4. Click on the generated card to view the **push address**, copy it for later use, and complete.

-#### Step 1: Configure Alertmanager
+#### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information of the alert event, this method is preferred.

 |+| Expand

     1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
-    2. Select the **Prometheus** integration:
+    2. Choose **Prometheus** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **push address** for later use.
+    3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback and adjust it as needed.
     5. Complete.

 ### In AlertManager: